Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Bayesian Logistic Regression with Hyper-LASSO Priors

 We will now describe our method, BLRHL, including some technical details.
-Throughout this article, we will denote matrices with \textbf{bold-faced} letters, with row indexes displayed in the first subscript, and column indexes in the second; we denote real-valued vectors with \textbf{bold-faced} letters too, but with only a set of indexes in subscript; the indexes of matrices and vectors are denoted by $i\!:\!j$ --- integers from $i$ to $j$, or a single integer for a row or column.
+Throughout this article, we will denote matrices with \textbf{bold-faced} letters, with row indexes displayed in the first subscript and column indices in the second.
+We denote real-valued vectors with \textbf{bold-faced} letters too, but with only a set of indices in subscript.
+The indices of matrices and vectors are denoted by $i\!:\!j$ --- integers from $i$ to $j$, or a single integer for a row or column.